saltkid/tbg/README.md

 - `q`: quit
 - `n`: goes to next image in the current image collection dir
 - `p`: goes to previous image in the current image collection dir
-- `f`: goes to next image collection dir
+- `N`: goes to next image collection dir
-- `b`: goes to previous image collection dir
+- `P`: goes to previous image collection dir
 - `c`: shows the available commands

 See [fields](#fields) for more information about image collection dirs.